-How To Use Netflix Without a Smart TV
+How to Use Netflix Without a Smart TV

 There are many ways to do it.
-You can simply connect your laptop to the TV and stream Netflix via a web browser, or hook up your phone to the TV.
+You can simply connect your laptop to the TV and stream Netflix via a web browser or hook up your phone to the TV.
 For a more complicated setup, you can stream Netflix on your TV if you have an internet-ready Blu-ray player or another video component, such as Roku.

 This article will explain some of the easiest solutions to watch Netflix without a Smart TV.

-Connecting a Laptop to a TV via HDMI
+Connecting a Laptop to a TV via HDMI to Watch Netflix

-You can download the Netflix app to your laptop or use the web browser, and then use an HDMI cable to connect it to your TV.
+You can download the Netflix app to your laptop or use the web browser and then use an HDMI cable to connect it to your TV.
 Make sure that you have an available electric socket nearby since your laptop will consume power and would have to stay on for longer than usual.

-Make sure that your TV has an HDMI input available and your laptop has an HDMI output.
+Ensure that your TV has an HDMI input available and your laptop has an HDMI output.
 All newer TVs and laptops should have it.
 However, some MacBooks don’t, but you can get a Mini Display Port- or Thunderbolt-to-HDMI adapter.

 With that out of the way, follow these steps:

 - Connect your TV and laptop via an HDMI cable.

 - Change your TV’s video input to HDMI.
 You can usually do this via your remote by pressing the Source or Input button until you find HDMI.
 If it has more than one HDMI input, make sure to set it to the right one – usually HDMI 1, HDMI 2, etc.